LewisGaul/minegauler/README.md

 You will need Python 3.9+ to run the code (check with `python3 --version`).

 1. Clone the repo: `git clone https://github.com/LewisGaul/minegauler`
 2. Change directory: `cd minegauler`
 3. Consider setting up a [virtual environment](https://docs.python.org/3/tutorial/venv.html)
- 4. Install requirements with `python3 -m pip install -r requirements.txt`
+4. Install requirements with `uv sync --no-dev` (see <https://docs.astral.sh/uv/getting-started/features/#projects>)
- 5. Run with `python3 -m minegauler`
+5. Run with `minegauler` entrypoint script

 ### System dependencies

 #### WSL

 If running in WSL (Windows Subsystem for Linux) you will need to set up an X-server for running graphical apps.
 This isn't too difficult to do, see <https://wiki.ubuntu.com/WSL#Running_Graphical_Applications> or search online for further advice - I would recommend downloading and using Xming.

 #### Linux

-If running with `python -m minegauler` fails with `Aborted (core dumped)` on Linux, you may need a package that provides graphical support.
-For me this was fixed by running `sudo apt install libxkbcommon-x11-0` on Ubuntu in WSL1.
+If running fails with `Aborted (core dumped)` on Linux, you may need a package that provides graphical support.
+For me this was fixed by running `sudo apt install libxkbcommon-x11-0` on Ubuntu, but the exact library may vary (try an internet search).

 ## Features